 “Corrugated World” by James Grashow

 An American woodcut artist and sculptor James Grashow is known for creating impressive large-scale installations that address the themes of nature, man, and mortality using ordinary corrugated board.
-No wonder, he is often called “the cardboard Bernini!”
+It is no wonder that he is often called “the cardboard Bernini!”

 Bubble wrap pictures by Bradley Hart